Free Arizona Rental Lease Agreement Templates (6) | PDF | Word

 • Property Manager

 8.)
-Shared Utilities (ARS § 33-1314.01): Within the lease agreement, the landlord must include a full list of all the utility services that are billed individually and also clarify the cost of any administrative fees that are connected to submetering or the use of a ratio utility billing system.
+Shared Utilities (ARS § 33-1314.01): Landlords must include a full list of all the utility services, as well as clarify the costs of any administrative fees.

 When is Rent Due?

-Grace Period: Rent is due at the time and place mentioned in the lease agreement (ARS § 33-1314(C)).
-There is no statutory grace period for standard tenancies.
+Grace Period: Rent is due specifically at the time and place mentioned in the lease agreement (ARS § 33-1314(C)).

 Unpaid Rent: For a tenant late on rent, a landlord can send a 5-day notice to pay or quit, which demands the owed payment within five days (ARS § 33-1368(B)).